 classified information.
 Next, use Sync to

-connect to your portal with the user that doesn’t belong to the Secret Site.
-The
+connect to your Liferay DXP installation with the user that doesn’t belong to the

-Now go to Sync Admin and set the Secret Site’s default file permissions to View
+Now go to Sync Connector Admin and set the Secret Site’s default file

-Only.
-Create a new user, add them to the Secret Site, and add their account in
+permissions to View Only.
+Create a new user, add it to the Secret Site, and

-your Liferay Sync client.
-As with the secretagent user, Sync downloads the
+add its account in your Liferay Sync client.
+As with the secretagent user,

 secret.txt in the secretagent user’s local Sync folder.
 When you

-check the file in the other user’s local Sync folder and in the portal, notice
+check the file in the other user’s local Sync folder and on the server, notice

 that Sync propagated the edits.
 The changes were propagated because the

-secretagent user owns the file in the portal.
-Owners can do anything with their
+secretagent user owns the file in the instance.
+Owners can do anything with

 Great!
-Now you know how to enable and configure Liferay Sync in your portal.
+Now you know how to enable and configure Liferay Sync in your Liferay DXP instance.
 The next article explains how end users can install and configure the Sync desktop client.